anderkve/FYS3150/book/introduction_to_cpp/pointers.md

 type1 variable_value = *pointer_to_variable;
 ```

-Expanding the example from last section:
+Expanding the example from the last section:

 ```c++
 double x = 2; //x is assigned the value 2.